-On the ground floor there are laundry facilities, gymnasium, chapel and exhibition hall.
+On the ground floor there are the laundry, the gym, the chapel and the exhibition space.

-On the first floor breakfast room, TV room, music room (with piano), study room, teaching rooms and library.
+On the first floor there are the breakfast room, the TV room, the music room, which has a piano, the study room, several teaching rooms and the library.

-On the two upper floors there are 95 single rooms of the students; the toilets are shared every two rooms.
+On the second and third floors there are the 95 single rooms for students; hygienic services are shared every two rooms.

-The library of the Cairoli College houses more than 50,000 volumes and is the guardian of a series of important legacies of former students and personalities of the Pavese Academy.
-It is regularly used as a study room by the students of the College.
+The library at Cairoli College is home to more than 50.000 books and a series of legacies left by ex Alumni and important academic figures.
+It is regularly used as a study room by the College Alumni.

 In the 1950s, when Plinio Fraccaro obtained the building which is now home to the College, he had it completely restored: this includes the facade, partially rebuilt, and the internal part of the building, completely renewed.
 Next, thanks to the current Emeritus Rector of the College, Graziano Leonardelli, the building was further renewed, with an unprecedented care to its aesthetics.

 The College regularly organises exhibitions and events tied to Contemporary Art.

 The College’s art gallery started its activity in December 1971 thanks to the passion of the Rector of the time, Marco Fraccaro.
 His work was continued by his successor Graziano Leonardelli, allowing the College to become a polestar in Contemporary art.
 Thanks to the artists’ donations, the College’s rooms are currently home to around 500 artworks by different painters and sculptors.